 Passing then by the Metropolitan Museum of Art and the Great Lawn, we reached the Jacqueline Kennedy Onassis Reservoir, which at first you can’t see because the barrier surrounding it is raised above street level.
 Taking the path to walk around this disused reservoir it is quite stunning, as you’re confronted with a view of nothing but open water and skyscrapers at its edge.

 The route I took from the southeastern corner of Central Park up to the reservoir took around 45 minutes.
-This covers roughly half of the park’s length, and if you were meandering and stopping more, taking a rowboat out on The Lake, having a picnic or playing games, you could easily spend several hours, or indeed an entire day in the park.
+This covers roughly half of the park’s length, and if you were meandering and stopping more, taking a rowboat out on The Lake, having a romantic picnic or playing games, you could easily spend several hours, or indeed an entire day in the park.

 There are tons of other locations used in television and movies to look out for in Central Park including classics like Sex and the City, Cruel Intentions, When Harry Met Sally and you can even take tours specifically to find them, such as the Gossip Girl Tour.